CsBigDataHub/working-with-vim/pages/operators.md

 Press `.` to repeat the last command.

 If you start with a number, and then type a command, Vim executes the command that many times.
-For example, if you want to delete three lines, `3dd`
+For example, if you want to delete three lines, type `3dd`

 ## Single Character Operators